A hierarchical approach for multicontinuum homogenization in high contrast media: Hierarchical multicontinuum homogenization

 After substituting the local solutions $\phi_{i,p}^m$ from \eqref{eq:phiXiI_all} into \eqref{eq:phi_grad}, we obtain another correction term:

-In Figure \ref{fig:grid_3level_h2h4h}, we color the coarse blocks to illustrate the 3-level hierarchical macrogrids and show the fine grid structure for the cell problems.
-We use blue to represent the first level $\mathcal{S}_1$, brown for the second level $\mathcal{S}_2$, and light gray for $\mathcal{S}_3$.
-In our numerical experiments, we only consider the first level for the interpolation operator, i.e., $\mathcal{I}_p = \Phi_t$ with $x_t^* \in \mathcal{S}_1$.
-More sophisticated combinations can indeed be used.
-From Figure \ref{fig:grid_3level_h2h4h}, we can clearly observe that the number of first-level macropoints is the smallest, while the third level has the most.
-This highlights that we perform the finest computations on a few macropoints, but coarser computations on the majority of macropoints.
+In Figure \ref{fig:grid_3level_h2h4h}, the coarse blocks are color-coded to illustrate the three-level hierarchical macrogrids.
+The color scheme is as follows: blue for the first level $\mathcal{S}_1$, brown for the second level $\mathcal{S}_2$, and light gray for the third level $\mathcal{S}_3$.
+The figure also shows the FE grids used to resolve the cell problems for constructing the correction terms \eqref{eq:phi_avar_corrector} and \eqref{eq:phi_grad_corrector}.
+As observed in Figure \ref{fig:grid_3level_h2h4h}, the number of macropoints is smallest at the first level and largest at the third, reflecting the strategy of performing the most expensive fine-scale computations on a limited number of macropoints while relying on coarser approximations for the majority.

+In the numerical experiments, only macropoints at the first level are employed in the interpolation operator, i.e., $\mathcal{I}_p = \Phi_t$ with $x_t^* \in \mathcal{S}_1$, although more sophisticated combinations can be considered.
+Figure \ref{fig:grid_3level_h2h4h} highlights a first-level macropoint along with neighboring points that inherit its highly resolved local solutions.
+We observe that only one macropoint requires solving the cell problem on a grid of size $\mathcal{O}(h^{-2})$, three macropoints on $\mathcal{O}(4h^{-2})$, and twelve on $\mathcal{O}(16h^{-2})$.
+Compared with fully resolving all sixteen macropoints at the finest level $\mathcal{O}(h^{-2})$, this hierarchical strategy achieves significant computational savings.
+More general computational costs are discussed in the next subsection, and the performance and cost reductions associated with different macrogrid levels are reported in the numerical examples section.